 The Trustee will file certain information returns with the IRS, and provide certain tax-related information to Shareholders, in connection with the Trust.
-Proposed regulations, if finalized in their current form, would require that each Shareholder be provided with information regarding its allocable portion of the Trust's annual income (if any) and expenses, and sales of Trust assets, including, in the case of a sale of gold, the amount of proceeds attributable to each Share.
-Each Shareholder, however, would be required to determine for itself the amount of gain or loss recognized with respect to such sales.
+Each Shareholder will be provided with information regarding its allocable portion of the Trust's annual income (if any) and expenses.